Blue Jackets' Cole Sillinger: Fills empty cage

 • 1 min read

-Sillinger scored an empty-net goal on two shots in Sunday's 4-2 win over the Islanders.
+Sillinger scored an empty-net goal on two shots and added two hits in Saturday's 5-1 win over the Sabres.

-Sillinger ended an eight-game goal drought with the empty-netter.
-He had two assists and a minus-6 rating in that span, a stretch that has seen him drop to the fourth line.
-His ice time bottomed out at 8:11 in Sunday's contest.
-Sillinger has four goals, 16 points, 69 shots on net, 40 hits and 16 PIM across 36 appearances this season.
+Sillinger's tally extended his point streak to four games (two goals, three assists).
+The 22-year-old center is still dealing with limited ice time -- he's averaged just 12:22 per game over his last six outings.
+For the year, he has five goals, 20 points, 76 shots on net, 47 hits, 18 PIM and a plus-3 rating in 39 appearances, mainly in a middle-six capacity.

 More News